Dayacha/migration_datavis/README.md

 The visual narrative includes:

-- A choropleth map of migration stock across the region.
+- A bubbles map of migration stock across the region.
 - Comparative graphs illustrating the GDP per capita gap between origin and destination countries.
 - Rank line charts showing the top migration origins and destinations over time.
 - Scatter plots relating migration rates to key structural variables such as the Gini Index, Climate Risk Index, and Homicide Rate of countries in LAC.